A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Results

 \subsection{Charge Transfer: Ammonia-difluorine}

-With the accuracy of our method well established for valence single excitations and double excitations, we now show the same holds true for charge transfer states using the well-known ammonia-difluorine test system\cite{Lucchese1975,Zhao2006,Dutta2018,Kozma2020} at a separation of 6 \r{A}.
-Our wave function generation proceeds as before with a (2e,6o) active space for the SS-CASSCF and a (22e,40o) space for the sCI using pseudopotentials and an aug-cc-pVTZ basis set.\cite{Bennett2017} For comparison to our VMC, we performed $\delta$-CR-EOMCC(2,3)D\cite{Piecuch2015} calculations in GAMESS\cite{GAMESS2020} and EOM-CCSD and CASPT2 calculations in Molpro.\cite{MOLPRO_brief}
+Turning now to a benchmark charge transfer system, we test whether our approach can maintain the high accuracy it has displayed in single and double excitations.
+The benchmark we use is the well-known ammonia-difluorine test system \cite{Lucchese1975,Zhao2006,Dutta2018,Kozma2020} at a separation of 6 \r{A}.
+Our wave function generation proceeds as before with a (2e,6o) active space for the SS-CASSCF and a (22e,40o) space for the sCI using pseudopotentials and an aug-cc-pVTZ basis set.\cite{Bennett2017} Note that augmentation in the basis is important here, as the charge transfer essentially creates an anion.
+For comparison, we performed $\delta$-CR-EOMCC(2,3)D\cite{Piecuch2015} calculations in GAMESS\cite{GAMESS2020} and EOM-CCSD and CASPT2 calculations in Molpro.\cite{MOLPRO_brief}

 From Figure \ref{fig:nh3-f2_results} and Table \ref{tab:nh3-f2_data}, we see that our VMC is in excellent agreement with the aug-cc-pVTZ $\delta$-CR-EOMCC(2,3)D result.
 With only a cc-pVTZ basis set, the $\delta$-CR-EOMCC(2,3)D excitation energy is 0.4 eV larger and EOM-CCSD has a substantial error of about 0.8 eV even with augmentation, showing the importance of both including some triples in the coupled cluster and using diffuse functions for quantitative accuracy.
 We also note that CASPT2 with a (2e,6o) active space, a 6 state state-average (necessary to even see the CT state), and IPEA shift of 0.25 has an error comparable to EOM-CCSD's, while increasing the active space to (6e,8o) with the same state averaging and shift improves the accuracy by only 0.14 eV.
 CASPT2's difficulties are likely due to the limitations of state-averaging for CT states, which we can avoid through our state-specific methodology.
-The high accuracy of our VMC in this CT example indicates that we can obtain reliable excitation energies regardless of the type of excited state, a versatility that neither coupled cluster nor CASPT2 can achieve.
+The high accuracy of our VMC in this CT example indicates that we can obtain reliable excitation energies regardless of the type of excited state, a versatility that neither coupled cluster nor CASPT2 enjoys.